Atlas CE on AWS¶

 Once the plugin is installed and the SSH config is updated, open the Command Palette and select "Remote-SSH: Connect to Host".

-• Open command prompt in VSCode: Cmd + Shift + P (or click green "Open Remote Window" botton, bottom left of VSCode)
+(or click green "Open Remote Window" botton, bottom left of VSCode) - Search for

-• Select Remote-SSH: Connect to Host from the menu
+Remote-SSH: Connect to Host

-• Select your instance ip address
+from the menu - Select your instance ip address

 It should open a new VSCode window where we'll be able to select "File" > "Open..." and then select a directory from our instance to open.
-In our case we can select our atlas_tutorials/auction_price_regression_tutorial project which will then open up in VSCode in a new window.
+In our case we can select our atlas_tutorials/auction_price_regression_tutorial

 At the bottom the VSCode window we'll select the "Terminal" tab, and click the "+" symbol to open a new shell tab.
 Choose "bash" from the drop down that will give us bash shell access to AWS.

-• cd into atlas_tutorials/auction_price_regression_tutorial
+- cd into

-• Let's test that we can run a job with foundations submit scheduler . driver.py
+- Let's test that we can run a job with

-• You should see this job in the Atlas CE GUI
+- You should see this job in the Atlas CE GUI

 We're now set!
 You can now open the files and adjust as you wish, or you can start on your own project.
-To understand more about the auction_price_regression project, you can check out the full tutorial in the Tutorial section of the docs.
+To understand more about the auction_price_regression

 If you're looking for more detailed docs on setting up VSCode with AWS, Microsoft has a good setup guide with much more detail.

-Tear down AWS instance
+Tear down AWS instance¶

 It's important to be aware that after the instance has been spun up, you will incur costs on your account.
 There are two options: either stop the instance (which will mean costs are minimal to keep your storage around), or throw away the instance completely.